We don’t just build model railways!

 We also hold regular outings to other heritage railways and museums.
 Most recently we visited Fawley Hill, the home of Sir William and Lady McAlpine, with its wonderful railway and museum.
 Everyone who went thoroughly enjoyed themselves.

-Every year we hold our annual Society Christmas dinner at the Olde Kings Arms, Hemel Hempstead.
-This is a great way for all members and their families to socalise and get to know each other better.
+Every year we hold our annual Society Christmas dinner.
+This is a great way for all members and their families to socialise and get to know each other better.
 The photographs below are of our most recent Christmas gathering.
-As always thanks to the Olde Kings Arms, Hemel Hempstead for hosting us again.

 We are pleased to support the Nickey Line, our very own local branch line which ran from Hemel Hempstead to Harpenden and closed to passenger traffic in June 1947.